-Our Tips for Successfully using an Inflatable Travel Bed on Airplanes
+Our Tips for Successfully using a Toddler Travel Bed for the Airplane

 - If using it as a plane seat extender for your baby, never leave your baby unattended since she can still roll off.

-- You will need a reserved seat for your baby or toddler to use an inflatable airplane bed.
+- You will need a reserved seat for your baby or toddler to use an inflatable bed for the airplane.
 Your toddler (under 2 years old) or baby will need to be in your lap for takeoff, landing and during any turbulence.

 - If a flight attendant requests you to put your child in your lap, please politely comply – even if your baby or toddler is sleeping.
 They are looking out for the safety of your child.

-- Make sure to position your child’s head near the back of the seat with feet on the inflatable pillow, so you can use the seat belt in case of sudden turbulence.
+- Make sure to position your child’s head near the back of the seat with feet on the toddler airplane bed, so you can use the seat belt in case of sudden turbulence.

-- Make sure you have the correct seats for using it.
+- Make sure you have the correct seats for using travel bed for toddlers on the plane.
 You will need a reserved seat or a spare seat to use it with.
 Only use it in the window seat or the middle seat of the center row on larger airplanes.

-- Never use it in a way that might impact other passengers.
+- Never use your toddler travel bed for the airplane in a way that might impact other passengers.
 When used properly it should not interfere with the person in front of you or their ability to recline.

 - Never try to inflate it in the aisle, do it within the confines of your seat.
-You’ll want to inflate it in place anyways to get the most snug fit.
+You’ll want to inflate the airplane seat bed for toddlers in place anyways to get the most snug fit.

 - If you are asked to remove it, politely apologize and remove it.
 Flight attendants are your best friend when flying with a baby or toddler.
 In most cases using one of these airplane sleep aids is at the discretion of the flight crew.